AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 | 6th                    | 3                    | -                       |
 | 8th                    | 3                    | 1                       |
 | 10th                   | 3                    | 2                       |

 ### Attribute Increase

 When you reach 2nd level, and again at: 4th, 6th, 8th and 10th level, you can increase one attribute score of your choice by 1.
 As normal, you can't increase an attribute score above 20 using this feature.

-### Focus Strikes
+### Keen Observer

-Starting at 3rd level, you can use your focus in a concise strike that delivers a shockwave to the attacked
-creature.
-At the start of your turn, you may use 1 focus to empower your weapon attacks for the remainder of the turn, adding 1d6 force to your damage rolls.
-If you manage to hit with two focus strikes against the same creature during a turn, and they are of one size category above yours or lower, it must succeed on a Resilience saving throw against a DC equal to 10 + your Strength modifier + your Wisdom modifier + your proficiency modifier, or become stunned until the end of their next turn.
+At 3rd level, your ability to study the battlefield allows you to take calculated risks, be it cognizant or instinctual.
+Up to once per round when you use the [[Action Economy#^047348|assess]] quick action, you may forgo learning up to 2 facts you would as a part of the quick action, and raise your graze range by the same amount.
 You also gain 1 proficiency level in any skill of your choice.

 ### Enhanced Focus

 At 4th level, you have managed to enhance your focus further.
 While focused, your unarmed strike damage die, the bonus you gain to Perception (Wisdom) checks and your natural armor AC increases by 1, in addition to your movement speed being increased by 5'.

-### Deflection Expertise
+### Focus Strikes

-At 5th level, your deflection skills are heightened to the point of being able to diminish any attack.
-Whenever you use the Deflect reaction, you become resistant to the damage of the incoming attack.
+At 5th level level, you can use your focus in a concise strike that delivers a shockwave to the attacked creature.
+At the start of your turn, you may use 1 focus to empower your weapon attacks for the remainder of the turn, adding 1d6 force to your damage rolls.
+If you manage to hit with two focus strikes against the same creature during a turn, and they are of one size category above yours or lower, it must succeed on a Resilience saving throw against a DC equal to 10 + your Strength modifier + your Wisdom modifier + your proficiency modifier, or become stunned until the end of their next turn.

 ### Stance

-At 6th level, you may choose to focus on a particular fighting style, granting you stability and power in new ways.
-When you use an action to become focused, you may choose one of the following stances, which lasts until your focus breaks:
+At 6th level, your training in the martial arts causes you to develop your practical memory to instinctively modify your [[#^843c5c|deflect]] reaction against grazing attacks as a part of the same deflect reaction.
+When you use an action to become [[#Inner Focus|focused]], you may choose one of the following stances, which lasts until your focus breaks:

-- Defensive Stance: You bolster your body and anchor it to the ground, granting you a +1 bonus to your AC and a +1 bonus to saving throws.
-- Offensive Stance: Your weapon becomes an extension of your body and even your unarmed strikes are bolstered.
-You have a +1 bonus to weapon attack and damage rolls.
+- Stone Stance: If an attack grazes you while you [[Sentinel#Deflecting Instinct|deflect]], you may attempt to leverage their momentum to throw them off balance.
+They must make an Initiative save or fall prone.
+If they were already prone, they take 1d6 bludgeoning damage instead.
+- Mud Stance: If an attack grazes you while you [[Sentinel#Deflecting Instinct|deflect]], you attempt to strike their mental balance.
+They must make a Wits save or have their combat initiative decreased by 1d3.

 You may also change your stance while focused as a quick action.
 In addition, you become proficient with Resilience and Initiative saving throws.

 ### Watchful Combatant

 At 7th level, your mastery over yourselves and others shows in your reflexes and ability to manipulate a dangerous situation to your advantage.
 You become proficient with Willpower saving throws.
 In addition, whenever an enemy moves willingly within your reach for the first time each round, you may make an attack of opportunity against them with advantage.
-This does not use a reaction.
+Doing this requires you to succeed on a Willpower save equal to your reaction DC just as a reaction would, but does not increase the DC.

+### Deflection Expertise

+At 8th level, your deflection skills are heightened to the point of being able to diminish any attack.
+Whenever you use the Deflect reaction, you become resistant to the damage of the incoming attack.

-### Focused Respite
+### Mortal Reminder

-At 8th level, you become able to focus your inner focus in order to restore health.
-As a quick action while you focus, you may use 1 focus point and up to 2 hit dice in order to heal an amount of hit points equal to the result of those hit dice + twice the sum of your Constitution, Willpower and Wisdom modifier.
+At 9th level, the exposure to harm enhances your instincts, allowing you to rely on your inner focus to restore health.
+If an attack grazes you, during your next turn, you may use a quick action, 1 focus point and up to 2 hit dice in order to heal an amount of hit points equal to the result of those hit dice + twice the sum of your Constitution, Willpower and Wisdom modifier.